How the Senate NDAA Would Aid License Portability for Military Spouses

 The Challenge

-A provision in the Veterans Auto and Education Improvement Act of 2022 amended the SCRA requiring states to recognize spouses’ valid professional licenses from other states for any job except for law licenses when executing a military-mandated move.
+A provision in the Veterans Auto and Education Improvement Act of 2022 amended the SCRA and requires states to recognize spouses’ valid professional licenses from other states (except for law licenses) when executing a military-mandated move.

 While well-intentioned, this language added to the SCRA mostly added confusion … for military spouses and for states.
-It did not mandate that the new state issue a license to the military spouse, for example, resulting in inconsistencies and confusion.
+It did not mandate that the new state issue a license to the military spouse, for example, resulting in inconsistencies in applying the law.

 [RELATED: Meaningful Change to Spouse Employment Will Require Real Commitment]